danielmiessler/fabric/extract-wisdom/dmiessler/extract-wisdom-1.0.0/README.md

 **`extractwisdom` addresses the problem of **too much content** and too little time.**

-_Not only that, but it's also too easy to forget the stuff do read, watch, or listen to._
+_Not only that, but it's also too easy to forget the stuff read, watch, or listen to._

-The tool _extracts wisdom_ from any content that can be translated into text, for example:
+This pattern _extracts wisdom_ from any content that can be translated into text, for example:

 - Podcast transcripts
 - Academic papers